ningerdinger/TwoSimpleConnector/README.md

 # DigitalPower

+## Update: added docker for only CBS

+Ensure that your environmental variables contains an up to date Dropbox token

+head to the DataComponent directory

+Run: "docker build -t python-image ."

+then deploy it by: "docker run python-image".

+## Old section

 In this application, I built two simple pipelines.
 The first pipeline retrieves data from CBS and converts it into a JSON format.
 It will then upload it to Dropbox.
 The second data source is from Glassdoor.
 I made a webscraper that retrieves some of the html code and transforms it into readable text.
 It is formed into a txt file format.
 After it has done so, it will store the data on dropbox.

 I opted to go for dropbox since it is free, however it doesn't support many of the functionalities and services like the big Cloud providers does (AWS, Google and Azure).